datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-Choose an option and I will reveal the answer at the end of the lesson.
+I want you to look at this exercise, choose an answer and I'm going to reveal the answer at the end of the lesson

 ---